What Is a Hot Girl Walk?

 Ever pop on your headphones to power walk for a few miles on the treadmill or around your neighborhood?
 Then you've already taken a hot girl walk.

-How do you take a hot girl walk?
-All you have to do is throw on your favorite walking shoes, hop on the treadmill or a safe path outdoors, put on your go-to playlist, and think about whatever you want while you walk for four miles, according to Lind.
+To take a hot girl walk, all you need to do is throw on your favorite walking shoes, hop on the treadmill or a safe path outdoors, put on your go-to playlist, and think about whatever you want while you walk, according to Lind.
 (Four miles is her suggestion, though you can walk for as long or short as you'd like.)
 And for the record, hot girl walks are not exclusive to those who identify as a "girl" — they're for anyone of any gender identity who wants to walk with purpose and manifest their dreams.
 Lind says that during her hot girl walks, she thinks about what she's grateful for and reflects on her accomplishments.

 The Benefits of Hot Girl Walks